Icahn says bigger buybacks can drive Apple shares to $700

 Apple bought about more than $16 billion worth of stock in the June quarter, much more than analysts had expected.

-"It's a heavyweight investor who can maybe accelerate the (buyback) program," said Morningstar analyst Brian Collelo.
+"It's a heavyweight investor who can maybe accelerate the (buyback) program," said Morningstar analyst Brian Colello.
 "It helps the positive momentum that Apple has seen."

 Others say they saw little need for Apple to expand or speed up its buyback program.
 Much of the company's $147 billion in cash is held overseas, and that cash cannot be accessed without incurring taxes.
 As an alternative, Apple raised debt to bankroll its buyback program.